snoek09/snoek09.github.io/source/_posts/2018-05-06-a-year-with-the-anet-a8-3d-printer.md

 categories: [3d-printing]
 ---

-Last year, after using 3D Hubs several times, I decided to take the jump; I'm getting myself a 3D printer.
+Last year, after using 3D Hubs several times, I decided to take the jump; getting myself a 3D printer.
-I decided to get an Anet A8 for 2 reasons:
+I decided to buy an Anet A8 for 2 reasons:

 - it's cheap
 - lots of upgrades available